brianchangdev/Responsive-Navbar-Mockup/README.md

 # Responsive-Navbar-Mockup
-Responsive Navbar mockup: Bootstrap nav components with dropdowns
+Including: Bootstrap nav components with dropdowns
+The navbar should be responsive.
+On a small screen, it should collapse into a hamburger menu